geekzzz/win_openvdb/README.md

-vdb_render.exe      VDB Render sample, to confirm it all works. vdb_print.exe       VDB Print sample openvdb.lib         Link library for projects using openvdb openvdb.dll         DLL library for projects using openvdb boost_system-vc100-mt-1.57.dll    DLL required for openvdb Half.dll            DLL required for openvdb
+vdb_render.exe      VDB Render sample, to confirm it all works. vdb_print.exe       VDB Print sample openvdb.lib         Link library for projects using openvdb openvdb.dll         DLL library for projects using openvdb( actually  I  don't have this dll in release folder ) boost_system-vc140-mt-1_61.dll    DLL required for openvdb Half.dll            DLL required for openvdb
 Iex.dll             DLL required for openvdb IlmImf.dll          DLL required for openvdb